 Our luxury Ajanta Ellora tour is a fascinating extension to any of our tailor-made Rajasthan tours.
 These spectacular caves date back many hundreds of years, with the Ajanta caves displaying the earliest and most beautiful examples of Buddhist painting in India.
 The murals show scenes from Buddha’s life and the Jataka Tales.
 Executed between the 2nd century BC and 5th century AD, the caves at Ellora are amongst the most splendid examples of rock-cut architecture in India.

-Later today you’ll be reunited with your guide to explore the Gateway of India and Elephanta Island.
-Mumbai’s most famous landmark, the Gateway of India was the first sight to greet travellers to Indian shores during the heyday of the British Raj.
+Later today, you’ll be reunited with your guide to explore the Gateway of India and Elephanta Island.
+Mumbai’s most famous landmark, the Gateway of India, was the first sight to greet travellers to Indian shores during the heyday of the British Raj.
 Ironically, it also became the exit point for British troops after India gained independence in 1947.
 From here, you’ll take the launch to the caves on Elephanta Island, which date from around the 7th century.
 During the previous few centuries, the Gupta Empire had been at its height.
 Literature and the arts had flourished.
 It is thought this derived the initial impetus for the creation of the caves.
 The cave has a large sculptured veranda, and the inner part contains a huge 18-foot statue of Lord Shiva.
 The Portuguese named the island Elephanta because of a large stone elephant near the shore.
 It has since collapsed and been removed.
+The caves here at Elephanta are a modest version of the exquisite ones you’ll be seeing in Ajanta and Ellora.
+Depending on your interest, you may find them an engrossing warm-up, or you might prefer to explore other parts of Mumbai.
+We’ll tailor your itinerary to best suit you.

 After lunch, return to Aurangabad to explore its highlights, including the city’s most famous monument – the Bibi ka Maqbara.

-Later today you’ll be chauffeured back to the airport to board the daily flight to Delhi.
-Depending on your schedule and wider itinerary, you may like to stay in Delhi to explore the capital, or instead connect directly to your international flight.
+Later today, you’ll be chauffeured back to the airport to board the daily flight to Delhi, where your luxury Ajanta Ellora tour concludes.
+Depending on your schedule and wider itinerary, you may like to stay in Delhi to explore the capital or connect directly to your international flight.

 Like what you see?
 Contact us today to find out more about our exclusive itineraries.
 But remember: each of our trips is tailored exactly to who you are and what you want to do, so tell us about yourself, and we'll create something that's entirely you.START PLANNING HERE